Grayson County License Hearing Guide

 What It Is

-• Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the DPS had sufficient legal grounds to suspend your license.
+The ALR hearing is a civil proceeding, separate from your criminal DUI case.
+The purpose of the hearing is to determine whether the Texas DPS had sufficient grounds to suspend your driver's license.
+The burden of proof is lower than in a criminal trial.

 How to Prepare